-9.She will place a wreath of grace on your head; she will bestow upon you a glorious crown.
+9.She will place a wreath of grace upon your head; she will bestow upon you a glorious crown.

-10.Listen, my son, and receive my words, and the years of your life will be many.
+10.Listen, my son, and receive my words; so shall the years of your life be many.

 12.When you walk, your steps will not be hampered, and when you run, you will not stumble.

-14.Do not go on the path of wicked men, and do not walk in the way of evil men.
+14.Do not enter the path of wicked men, and do not walk in the way of evil men.